-In the study by Fujiyama et al. we see how the overbite correction with braces produces a greater posterior extrusion compared to aligner treatment and, when correcting an overbite with aligners, it will be resolved mainly by anterior intrusion (1 mm of intrusion of upper incisors and 2 mm of intrusion in lower incisors).
-Depending on the vertical dimension of the patient, the extrusion produced with braces may or may not be favourable, as it will increase the vertical dimension and, in adult patients, this may cause a clockwise rotation of the lower jaw.
+In the study by Fujiyama et al. we see how the correction of overbite with brackets produces greater posterior extrusion than treatment with aligners and that, when correcting an overbite with aligners, it will be resolved mainly by anterior intrusion (1 mm of intrusion of upper incisors and 2 mm of intrusion in lower incisors).
+Depending on the vertical dimension of the patient, the extrusion produced with fixed orthodontic treatment may or may not be favourable, as it will increase the vertical dimension and, in adult patients, this may cause mandibular posterorsion.
 With aligners we will have a better

-- Pure intrusion vs. relative intrusion: pure intrusion is a less predictable movement than relative intrusion produced by proinclination of the incisors.
-Depending on the anterior inclination of the case, the correction of the overbite will be more or less predictable.
-In a case with negative torque, we will plan more proinclination and, therefore, it will be easier to correct the overbite.
+- Pure intrusion vs. relative intrusionPure intrusion is a less predictable movement than relative intrusion produced by proinclination of the incisors.
+Depending on the anterior torque of the patient, the correction of the overbite will be more or less predictable.
+In a case where we have negative torque, we will have more proinclination and, therefore, it will be easier to correct the overbite.

-- Crowding: the greater the amount of crowding, the easier it will also be to resolve the overbite, as the correction of crowding is always associated with a certain amount of proinclination, even when stripping is planned.
-For this reason, when we face a case with all the anterior teeth aligned, we should be aware that it will be more difficult to achieve their intrusion.
+- Amount of crowdingThe greater the amount of crowding, the easier it will also be to resolve the overbite, as the correction of crowding is always associated with a certain amount of proinclination, even when stripping.
+For this reason, when we are faced with a case with all the anterior teeth aligned, we should be aware that it will be more difficult to achieve intrusion of the anterior teeth.